The Coggin College offers a rich array of clubs and organizations, enabling students to get involved beyond the classroom.

 ROTARACT was founded in 1968 by ROTARY INTERNATIONAL, a worldwide association of service-minded business and professional leaders.
 Today there are over 6,000 Rotary-supported ROTARACT clubs with more than 130,000 members in some 120 countries around the world.
 Clubs are either community-based or university-based.
 Our sponsor is Oceanside Rotary.
 This makes us true "partners in service" and key members of the family of Rotary.

-The purpose of the Transportation & Logistics Society (TLS) is to promote, foster and encourage student interest in the field of transportation & logistics.
-TLS strives to accomplish this purpose by creating a relationship network for UNF transportation & logistics majors, promoting the growth of the program at UNF and enhancing members’ skills through shared professional experiences. fostering personal & professional growth among members, and by serving The University, the Coggin College of Business the logistics community of Jacksonville, and where possible, the nation.
-The Transportation & Logistics Society was voted UNF’s Club of the Year in 2003, 2008 and 2009 amongst 170 student organizations.
+The purpose of the Transportation and Logistics Society (TLS) is to promote, foster and encourage student interest in the field of transportation and logistics.
+TLS strives to accomplish this purpose by creating a relationship network for UNF transportation and logistics majors, promoting the growth of the program at UNF and enhancing members’ skills through shared professional experiences, fostering personal and professional growth among members, and by serving the University, the Coggin College of Business, the professional community of Jacksonville, and where possible, the nation.
+The Transportation and Logistics Society was voted UNF Club of the Year five times since 2003, most recently in 2018, among 207 student organizations.

 The Osprey Financial Group is a student managed investment fund.
 The program, a two-semester commitment that counts as six elective credits, enables a select group of undergraduate finance and MBA students to manage a real portfolio as a professional investment firm.
 The real-world asset management experience begins with application and interviews to select 10 students for each academic year.
 The chosen students are administratively organized with officer positions and responsibilities.
 Teams analyze and present reports to aid in buy/sell decision making.
 There are sector analyst, economic, fixed-income, and technical analysis teams that all aid in the decision making process.
 OFG won the 2010 CFA Florida Investment Research Challenge.